-Estimated Liabilities
+Estimating Liabilities

-As discussed in Note 9, the Company has estimated liabilities amounting to P164.3 million and P161.9 million as at December 31, 2021 and 2020, respectively, primarily related to its previous development banking operations.
+As discussed in Note 9 to the financial statements, the Company has estimated liabilities amounting to P166.3 million as at December 31, 2022, primarily related to its previous development banking operations.
 This matter is of significance to our audit because it involves the use of estimates.
-We have reviewed the reasonableness of management's estimates by doing independent calculations of the estimated costs to be incurred in the future and the related terms of the MOA.
-Further disclosures are included in Note 9.
+We have reviewed the reasonableness of management's estimates by performing independent calculations of the estimated costs to be incurred in the future based on the related terms of the MOA.
+Further, we reviewed the adequacy of required disclosures presented in Note 9 to the financial statements.